Nicaragua–Russia relations: History

-Shortly after, on December 18, 2008, Russia and Nicaragua concluded several bilateral agreements after talks between presidents Dmitry Medvedev and Daniel Ortega in Moscow, including Memorandums of understanding between the countries' agriculture ministries, and between the Russian Federal Space Agency and Nicaragua's Telecommunications and Postal Service Institute.
+Shortly after, on December 18, 2008, Russia and Nicaragua concluded several bilateral agreements after talks between presidents Dmitry Medvedev and Daniel Ortega in Moscow, including Memorandums of understanding between the countries' agriculture ministries, and between Roscosmos and Nicaragua's Telecommunications and Postal Service Institute.
 Russian support has become more important to Nicaragua following withdrawal in late 2008 of US and European aid due to concerns about electoral fraud and handling of human rights and democracy.
 In April 2009, Nicaragua dropped the requirement for Russian tourists to obtain visas.

 After Russia annexed Crimea from Ukraine on 18 March 2014, the Nicaraguan government officially recognized Crimea as a part of Russia.

 On July 12, 2014, Vladimir Putin made an official state visit to Nicaragua, meeting in Managua with President Ortega.

 In November 2020, Nicaragua opened an honorary consulate on the Crimean peninsula.

 In June 2022, Russian state TV announced that the President of Nicaragua Daniel Ortega invited Russian Armed Forces to enter his country in the second half of 2022.
 State TV host Olga Skabeeva said: "It's time for Russia to roll out something powerful closer to the American city upon a hill."

-On 12 October 2022, Nicaragua was one of only four countries in the UN which voted against condemning Russia for its invasion of Ukraine.
+On 12 October 2022, Nicaragua was one of only four countries in the UN which did not vote in favor of condemning Russia for its invasion of Ukraine.
 The resolution was supported by 143 countries while 35 had abstained from voting.
 Nicaragua had been joined in its opposition to the resolution by North Korea, Syria, and Belarus.

+After the 1979 Nicaraguan Revolution, Nicaragua significantly relies on Soviet and Russian military equipment.
+In February 2025, the country received 5 Mil Mi-17 helicopters, 3 Antonov An-26 military-transport aircraft, as well as 18 ZU-23AE modernized air defense artillery systems as donations from Russia.

+In July 2025 the president of Nicaragua announced the country's recognition over Russia's claim and annexation of Donetsk, Luhansk, Zaporizhzhia and Kherson, marking it the first Latin American country to recognize the claim.